Masters of Science Degree Program in Translational Research

 MTR Entrepreneurial Science

-The track in Entrepreneurial Science offers trainees the opportunity to translate biomedical research into innovative solutions and to develop approaches to commercialization.
+The MTR Concentration in Entrepreneurial Science is designed for students who aim to navigate both business and academic environments.
+This concentration offers trainees the opportunity to translate biomedical research into innovative solutions and to develop approaches to commercialization.
 Graduates of the program are expected to have a more robust entrepreneurial mindset coupled with tangible skills to bring biomedical research to market.
 The program is designed to support a trainee as they acquire skills in key aspects of: 1) Needs assessment, 2) Idea development, 3) Scientific methodology, and 4) Approaches to commercialization.

-Entrepreneurial Science Track Director: Nalaka Gooneratne, MD, MSc
+Entrepreneurial Science Concentration Director: Nalaka Gooneratne, MD, MSc

 Summer Year 1

 MTR 601: Review Writing (or EntSci elective for postdocs)